PFTL/website_articles/articles/02_HDF5_python.md

     dset = f.create_dataset("default", data=arr)
 ```

-The first few lines are quite straightforward; we import the packages h5py and numpy and create an array with random values.
-We open a file called random.hdf5 with write permission, ``w`` which means that if there is already a file with the same name, it is going to be overwritten.
-If you would like to preserve the file and still be able to write to it, you can open it with the ``a`` attribute instead of ``w``.
+We import the packages h5py and numpy and create an array with random values.
+We open a file called ``random.hdf5`` with write permission, ``w`` which means that if there is already a file with the same name, it will be overwritten.
+If you would like to preserve the file and still write to it, you can open it with the ``a`` attribute instead of ``w``.
 We create a dataset called ``default``, and we set the data as the random array created earlier.
 Datasets are holders of our data, basically the building blocks of the HDF5 format.

 !!! note
-    If you are not familiar with the `with` statement, I shall say that it is a convenient way of opening and closing a file.
-Even if there is an error within the ``with``, the file is going to be closed.
+    If you are not familiar with the `with` statement, you can check out [this tutorial](https://www.pythonforthelab.com/blog/the-with-command-and-custom-classes/).
+In a nutshell, it is a convenient way of opening and closing a file.
+Even if there is an error within the ``with``, the file will be closed.
 If, for some reason, you don't use the ``with``, never forget to add the command `f.close()` at the end.
-The with-statement works with any kind of file, not necessarily an HDF file.

 To read the data back, we can do it in a very similar way to when we read a numpy file: